chickenandpork/vw4tools/README.md

     java -jar vw4tool.jar  -N localfile1.txt -N localfile2.txt -N localfile3.txt -oOrderedTuples.csv
     awk -f csv-to-json.awk OrderedTuples.csv > example.json

 This is the most common usage, here as a reference.
 Notice that although this shows EITHER OrderedTuples.csv or a JSON file being created, both could be created by multiple "-o" options.
 Notice also that "-o" is "cuddled" to the filename after it.
-No spaces.
+No spaces, but this should change in the future to avoid ambiguity.